MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-incremental-updates.md

    :::image type="content" source="media/azure-synapse-add-tables-settings.png" alt-text="Add tables settings":::

 > [!NOTE]
-> Please be advised that **time interval configuration** is considered final once the setup process is completed and will be grayed out to indicate that it cannot be changed.
+> Please be advised that **time interval configuration** is considered final once the setup process is completed and will be grayed out to indicate that it can't be changed.
 >
 > The minimum time interval is 15 minutes.
 That means the incremental update folder will be created every 15 minutes and contain the changes that occurred within the time interval.
 >
 > Ensure **Connect to your Azure Synapse workspace Azure Synapse workspace** is not checked in the first page of setup.

 ## View incremental folder at Microsoft Azure Storage